geoeskel/UCFD-Milestone-Project/README.md

 ### Content
-Content for 'Aerial panoramas' has been coppied from 'https://globalvision.ch' Content for 'Aerial photography' has been coppied from 'https://www.dpreview.com' Content for 'Building custom drones' has been coppied fromhttps://www.avetics.com
+Content for 'Aerial panoramas' has been coppied from 'https://globalvision.ch' Content for 'Aerial photography' has been coppied from 'https://www.dpreview.com' Content for 'Building custom drones' has been coppied from 'https://www.avetics.com'

 All photos were taken by me